Garrafao/TokenChange/README.md

  The first part of my bachelor thesis deals with the automatic understanding of the uses of ambigous words.
 One way to understand the meaning of word uses is to create (token) vectors for each individual word use.
 Token vectors can be created in many different ways and in my work three different ones were compared (for references refer to my thesis):

 1. Self-trained count-based type vectors:
-First learn count-based (count+PPMI+SVD) type vectors from some corpus, then sum up all type vectors that co-occur with the word use.
+First learn count-based (count+PPMI+SVD) type vectors from a corpus then sum up all type vectors that co-occur with the word use, using the words inverse document frequency (iDf) as weight, since it improves the result.

 2. Pretrained type vectors from Google's word2vec:
-First download pre-trained word2vec (SGNS) type vectors, then sum up all type vectors that co-occur with the word use.
+First download pre-trained word2vec (SGNS) type vectors, then sum up all type vectors that co-occur with the word use, using the words inverse document frequency as weight, since it improves the result.

 3. Pretrained token vectors from BERT:
 First download pre-trained BERT vectors, then calculate pretrained token vectors using BERT.